Denzel-Awuah/fullstack-thesaurus-web-app/README.md

 # fullstack-aws-lambda

-Created Full-Stack Thesaurus Application to perform operations on entered words/phrases
+Created Full-Stack Thesaurus Application to perform operations on entered words and phrases

 - Create Frontend using React JS & Redux toolkit, Deployed Frontend App to AWS Amplify
 - Created Backend using a Spring Cloud function.
 Clients send requests to an AWS API Gateway, which forwards the request to the AWS lambda where the Spring Cloud function is deployed.